 So we want that form to be the exact same one that was used in the study.
 We want that form to not be adulterated.
 We want to really provide what we say we’re providing on the label.
 Adulteration, it’s called adulteration also because they’re not listing another ingredient on the label.
 If that green tea is in that cinnamon, you’re not seeing that on the label.
 So that’s illegal what’s happening, whether they know it or not.
 Whether the company knows it or not.
 So, at BioTrust, we’re making sure that those other ingredients aren’t there and that we’re really providing what we say we’re providing,

 Tim: Yeah, I think that’s a really good way to look at it, overall, and it’s just unethical.
 Just to kind of take a one-off there before I come back to that, to take it even a step further, what is even more beneficial, more interesting is that BioTrust often uses the exact ingredient that was used in a study.
 So an actual patented branded ingredient, right?
 So you know Metabo379 is an example, Joint 33X is another example, Ageless Body is another example where there’s actual ingredients, these branded patented ingredients.
-So you know you’re getting exactly what was used in a study, which I think is awesome and a great reflection of our commitment to evidence-based supplements.
+So you know you’re getting exactly what was used in a study.

 Tim: Not going the extra mile, exactly.